-Have you ever feared that if someone were to stop and look more closely at you or your work, they’d think you didn’t know what you were talking about?
-If so,you’re not alone.
+Have you ever feared that if someone was to stop and look more closely at you or your work, they’d think you didn’t know what you were talking about?
+If so, you’re not alone.
 Like others, you, my friend, have experienced Imposter Syndrome.

 AUTHORS & THE IMPOSTER SYNDROME

-Although anyone in any field can become prey to the limiting beliefs of Imposter Syndrome, healthcare practitioners, and coaches who want to finally write that book and become an author are definitely prone to feeling the effects.
-In my Get Published workshops, practitioners always ask me,
+Although anyone in any field can become prey to the limiting beliefs of Imposter Syndrome, healthcare practitioners and coaches who want to finally write that book and become an author are definitely prone to feeling its effects.
+In my Get Published workshops, practitioners always ask me:

 Everyone has a unique twist on the way they help others through their therapeutic work and coaching.
 Often it takes a third party to see the key to your unique message; to see what you’re not able to see yet.